Barettin: Pharmacology

 Barettin shows affinity for the serotonin 5-HT_{2} receptors.
-It has analgesic effects that are reversed by the serotonin 5-HT_{2A} receptor ketanserin, suggesting that barettin's analgesic effects may be mediated by serotonin 5-HT_{2A} receptor activation.
+It has analgesic effects that are reversed by the serotonin 5-HT_{2A} receptor antagonist ketanserin, suggesting that barettin's analgesic effects may be mediated by serotonin 5-HT_{2A} receptor signaling.
+Subsequently, barettin was found to act as an inverse agonist of the serotonin 5-HT_{2A} receptor, with this action mediating its analgesic effects.
+In accordance with its lack of activation of the serotonin 5-HT_{2A} receptor, barettin failed to produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.

 Barettin seems to show antioxidant and anti-inflammatory properties which could be userful in treating diseases that affect the immune system and diseases that are caused by inflammation.
 Atherosclerosis, a disease characterized by stiffening and a buildup of compounds in arteries, may be prevented by barettin due to its anti-inflammatory properties.
 The effects barettin has on inflammation may be due to its inhibitory properties on two protein kinases, receptor-interacting serine/threonine kinase 2 (RIPK2) and calcium/calmodulin-dependent protein kinase 1α (CAMK1α).